Tyler Stephenson Player Props: Reds vs. Phillies

-Tyler Stephenson -- 2-for-4 with an RBI in his most recent game -- will be in action for the Cincinnati Reds against the Philadelphia Phillies, with Taijuan Walker on the hill, on April 14 at 6:40 PM ET.
+On Saturday, Tyler Stephenson (on the back of going 0-for-3) and the Cincinnati Reds play the Philadelphia Phillies, whose starting pitcher will be Matt Strahm.
+First pitch is at 4:10 PM ET.

-He had two hits (going 2-for-4 with an RBI) in his last game against the Phillies.
+In his last game he had a hitless performance (0-for-3) against the Phillies.

 Tyler Stephenson Game Info & Props vs. the Phillies